Kessler Topaz Meltzer & Check, LLP: Securities Fraud Class Action Filed Against Penumbra, Inc.

 PR Newswire

 RADNOR, Pa., Feb.
-2, 2021 /PRNewswire/ -- The law firm of Kessler Topaz Meltzer & Check, LLP announces that a securities fraud class action lawsuit has been filed against Penumbra, Inc. (NYSE: PEN) ("Penumbra") on behalf of those who purchased or acquired Penumbra common stock between August 3, 2020 and December 15, 2020, inclusive (the "Class Period").
+8, 2021 /PRNewswire/ -- The law firm of Kessler Topaz Meltzer & Check, LLP alerts investors that a securities fraud class action lawsuit has been filed against Penumbra, Inc. (NYSE: PEN) ("Penumbra") on behalf of those who purchased or acquired Penumbra common stock between August 3, 2020 and December 15, 2020, inclusive (the "Class Period").

 - Warning!
 GuruFocus has detected 7 Warning Signs with NYSE:PEN.
 Click here to check it out.